flowplayer/flowplayer-hlsjs/README.md

 option   | default value | description
 :------- | :------------ | :----------
 `autoLevelCapping` | `-1` | Forbids the player to pick a higher clip resolution/bitrate than specified when in ABR mode.
 Accepts an index number from `0` (lowest) to highest.
-The default value `-1` means no capping, and may also be specified as `"auto"`.
+The default value `-1` means no capping, and may also be specified as boolean `false`.
 `startLevel` | | Tells the player which clip resolution/bitrate to pick intially.
 Accepts an index number from `0` (lowest) to highest.
 Defaults to the level listed first in the master playlist, as with [generic HLS playback](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StreamingMediaGuide/UsingHTTPLiveStreaming/UsingHTTPLiveStreaming.html#//apple_ref/doc/uid/TP40008332-CH102-SW18).
-Set to `-1` or `"auto"` for automatic selection.
+Set to `-1` or `"auto"` for automatic selection. - To override a specified setting locally with the default, set this to `"firstLevel"`.
 `strict` | `false`       | Set to `true` if you want non fatal `hls.js` errors to trigger Flowplayer errors.
 Useful for debugging streams and live stream maintenance.

 CORS